-Coastkeeper staff and its crew of trained volunteers (we train more than 100 volunteers each year) currently collect and analyze water samples that are analyzed for basic chemistry, nutrients, bacteria, and toxicity from nine out of 11 watersheds in San Diego County on a monthly basis.
+Coastkeeper staff and its crew of trained volunteers currently collect and analyze water samples that are analyzed for basic chemistry, nutrients, bacteria, and toxicity from nine out of 11 watersheds in San Diego County on a bi-monthly basis.
 To ensure that our data meets the highest quality standards possible, Coastkeeper follows a rigorous quality assurance and control plan and standard operating procedures that have been approved by our state regulatory agencies.

 To our knowledge, we are the largest volunteer-based water quality monitoring program in the state.
 Through this program, we create community involvement and stewardship by educating the public on the importance of good water quality in our coastal and inland waters.
 It adds the scientific data component to Coastkeeper’s work.
 We are tremendously grateful to the volunteers and partners who share our passion for keeping our waters clean and healthy.